FirstTimeEZ/server-ssl/README.md

 # server-ssl.js

-Easy to configure `SSL Server` that can be used for development or production
+Easy to configure `SSL Server` that can be used for development or production that can create and renew `Lets Encrypt Certificates` automatically.

-`HTTP` requests are redirected to `HTTPS`

-Production servers can use and renew `Lets Encrypt 90 Day Certificates` automatically.

-Designed to get out of your way, you can still change anything about the server.
+Designed to get out of your way so you can still change anything about `https.createServer`.

 --------